Happy New Year from the Board of Directors and employees of Rickreall Community Water Association.

 NOW FOR A FEW NOTES FROM THE OFFICE:

 As in past years we would like to remind you of the importance of notifying the office in the event you change your phone number or you have an alternate phone number for emergency purposes.
 During times of water outage or emergency situations we make every effort to contact you and let you know what is going on.
 Without an updated phone number, this is virtually impossible.
 Please know that any information you give us is kept in the strictest confidence and will not be given out without your prior consent.
+You can update your information on line at our email: [email protected] or you can call us at 503-623-2016.

 Also, if you are going to be out of town for an extended period of time please take a minute and give us a call.
 This enables us to keep an eye on your meter and be mindful of any potential problems you may have while you are gone.
 It is also a good idea to supply us with an emergency contact in case of problems.
 If you choose to do so, you may also pay your bill in advance to avoid any late charges you may incur while you are gone.
 Please call Emma to make payment arrangements.